visitscotland/vs-design-system/README.md

 ## Ideas for improvement

+- Add ability to have multiple `<docs>` examples output to component documentation and ability to insert named `<docs>` examples into documentation content
 - Colour accessibility like Atlassian
 - XD/Zeplin integration
 - Icons page listing out all available icons as well as icon options & guidelines